Mr-Darth/Skriptness/learning/mysterious-script.md

 # Welcome, welcome, to The Mysteryous Script! :ghost:
 This is a little puzzling script I came up with that covers various little pitfalls Skript currently has, plus a few less known features.

-The question is: Can you figure out what the script outputs?
-No cheating!
+The question is: Can you figure out what the script outputs? \
+No cheating or I will know 😡

 ```vbs
 variables: